 Public Art Abounds In San Jose

-It is raining so hard it is exciting; sitting in the dry looking out through the floor to ceiling windows in the San Jose hostel.
+It is raining so hard that it is exciting; sitting in the dry looking out through the floor to ceiling windows in the San Jose hostel.
 Water is overflowing the gutters creating a sheet of running water across the road and visibility is down to 75 metres.
 The lightning reflects off the polished floor followed a fraction of a second later by an ear splitting clash of thunder that rattles and vibrates the windows.
 I’m glad I’m not riding the bike; there would be no way of being safe or remaining dry.
 The wet season has started but fortunately it is fairly predictable so far; raining from 2pm to 5pm almost every day and fine the rest of the time.

 The BMW top box that came with the motorbike has always leaked with up to a couple of spoonfuls of water slopping around inside after a normal downpour.
 This has never been a major problem as I normally ride with the top box empty for storing my helmet once I stop.
-The Costa Rican tropical storms were leaving at least half a pint of water in the top box each day, time for action.
+The Costa Rican tropical storms however were leaving at least half a pint of water in the top box each day, time for action.
 I removed the hinges and refitted with plenty of silicone as they looked the most likely cause of the leak but it didn’t make any difference.
-Not being able to stop the water leaking in I opted for the next best solution and drilled a hole in the base so that the water could run out again!
+Not being able to stop the water leaking in I opted for the next best solution and drilled a hole in the base so that the water could run back out again!

 Road Closed For Tango In The Park